-Section 54F of the Act provides that in case where the assessee has transferred any long-term capital asset not being a residential house and within a period of one year before or two year after the date on which transfer took place, purchased or within period of 3 years after the date, constructed a residential house, then no capital gain will be chargeable to tax.
+Section 54F of the Act provides that in case where the assessee has transferred any long-term capital asset not being a residential house and within a period of one year before or two year after the date on which transfer took place, purchased or within period of 3 years after the date, constructed one residential house in India, then no capital gain will be chargeable to tax.

 Controversy always cropped between taxpayer and income tax department whenever taxpayer claim exemption under section 54 and 54F for investment made in multiple houses.
 Question that now arise whether the prefix ‘a’ used before the word residential house is interpreted in singular or plural sense.

-Some of the recent judgments delivered by tax courts in context of this issue are as follows:
+Some of the judgments delivered by tax courts in context of this issue are as follows:

 In Gita Duggal case 257 CTR 208 (Del) (2013), High Court held that “the expression “a” residential house should be understood in a sense that building should be of residential in nature and “a” should not be understood to indicate a singular number.
 Also, section 54/54F uses the expression “a residential house” and not “a residential unit”.
 Section 54/54F requires the assessee to acquire a “residential house” and so long as the assessee acquires a building, which may be constructed, for the sake of convenience, in such a manner as to consist of several units which can, if the need arises, be conveniently and independently used as an independent residence, the requirement of the Section should be taken to have been satisfied.
 There is nothing in these sections which require the residential house to be constructed in a particular manner.
 The only requirement is that it should be for the residential use and not for commercial use.
 If there is nothing in the section which requires that the residential house should be built in a particular manner, it seems that the income tax authorities cannot insist upon that requirement.
 A person may construct a house according to his plans, requirements and compulsions.
 A person may construct a residential house in such a manner that he may use the ground floor for his own residence and let out the first floor having an independent entry so that his income is augmented.
 It is quite common to find such arrangements, particularly post-retirement.
 One may build a house consisting of four bedrooms (all in the same or different floors) in such a manner that an independent residential unit consisting of two or three bedrooms may be carved out with an independent entrance so that it can be let out.
 He may even arrange for his children and family to stay there, so that they are nearby, an arrangement which can be mutually supportive.
 He may construct his residence in such a manner that in case of a future need he may be able to dispose of a part thereof as an independent house.
 There may be several such considerations for a person while constructing a residential house.
 The physical structuring of the new residential house, whether it is lateral or vertical, cannot come in the way of considering the building as a residential house.
 The fact that the residential house consists of several independent units cannot be permitted to act as an impediment to the allowance of the deduction under section 54/54F.
 It is neither expressly nor by necessary implication prohibited.”